ars2240/asdHBTucker/README.md

     2. If running ogisticRegPCA.m, adjust nPCs (number of principal components) in line 23
     3. Run logisticReg.m or logisticRegPCA.m
     4. Output will be in command line

+Classification - no decomposition (MatLab):
+    Required data files: asdSparseGenes.csv (sparse representation of patient and genetic variants counting tensor)

+    1. Run logisticReg_noDecomp_genes.m
+    2. Output will be in command line

 Classification (Python):
     Required data files: asdHBTucker*.mat (output of Tensor decomposition)